CristianGivan/FO/src/main/java/com/app/FO/doc/Classes/Expanses.md

   in front end from expense
 - tag reminder and other when a new expanses is created after closing it should be asked if the other shall be puted to new list
+- there is a check in expense that mean that at list in one expenses there is checked and there is a check in expensesExpense where in that expense list is checked

 # ToDo